Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) Members of the Task Force Detachment "The Crazies" internally ranking "Pointman" have been granted the ability to permit the usage of entities for other members belonging to "The Crazies".*

+*d) Obtainable entities may be picked up and interacted with during an official Innovation Department test described under Article 3, Section 3, should the Innovation Department Member need them to for that specific test.
+The entity must be returned to its respective containment chamber after the test has concluded.*

 4) Corporation Personnel below Classification - O are to follow proper attire rules, to which extent may be enforced.

 *a) Any article worn must not be immature, inappropriate, or subversive in any form from all distances.*